sneharawat1404/CARDIOSETU-Heart-Health-monitor-for-visually-and-verbally-impared-individuals-/README.md

 ## Usage

-- Monitor your heart health by entering your health data or using connected health devices.
-- Book appointments with doctors directly through the application.
-- Use voice-to-text input for easy navigation and interaction.
+1. **Heart Report Analysis**: CARDIOsetu helps users analyze their heart health reports, providing valuable insights for better health management.

+2. **Appointment Booking**: The application makes it easy to book appointments with doctors, enabling convenient and efficient access to healthcare.

+3. **Chatbot Facility**: For verbally impaired individuals, a chatbot is available to assist with navigation through the application.
+This feature includes sign language videos and special tips for accessibility.

+4. **Accessibility for Visually Impaired**: CARDIOsetu provides features that aid visually impaired users, including audio cues and other accessibility options for smooth navigation of the app.

 ## API Integration

-- **Voice-to-Text:** Integrates with speech recognition APIs for voice input.
+1. **Voice-to-Text:** Integrates with speech recognition APIs for voice input.
-- **Health Data**: Connects with health data sources to track and monitor heart health.
+2. **Health Data**: Connects with health data sources to track and monitor heart health.

 ## Contributing
-    Contributions to CARDIOsetu are welcome!
+- Contributions to CARDIOsetu are welcome!
 If you'd like to contribute, please follow these guidelines:

--Fork the repository.
+1. Fork the repository.
--Create a new branch with your feature/fix.
+2. Create a new branch with your feature/fix.
--Make your changes and commit them.
+3. Make your changes and commit them.
--Submit a pull request.
+4. Submit a pull request.

 ## License
 - CARDIOsetu is licensed under the MIT License.
 Please refer to the license file for more details.

+## Contact

--Thank you for using CARDIOsetu!
-If you have any questions or feedback, feel free to open an issue or contact .
+**Thank you for viewing this project!
+If you have any questions or feedback, feel free to open an issue.
+**